Ruven94/Dynamic-Score-Driven-Rotation/README.md

 # Dynamic Score-Driven Rotation Estimation

-This repository implements a dynamic score-driven rotation model using BEKK GARCH residuals and a t-distributed likelihood.
-The code provides:
+This repository implements a dynamic score-driven rotation model by Hafner & Herwartz (2023)

 1. **Helper Functions**: For matrix operations, likelihood calculations, scoring, and gradients.
 2. **Dynamic Estimation**: A routine to estimate parameters using a grid search followed by optimization via `maxBHHH`.